French PM announces plan to simplify tax system

 "I think the time has come for a transparent overhaul of our tax system," Ayrault told Les Echos business daily.
 "The objective is to come up with rules that are fairer, more efficient and easier to understand."

 "This overhaul will obviously require in-depth dialogue.
-I will meet all social partners in the coming days," he said, referring to business groups and labor unions.
+I will meet all social partners in the coming days," he said, referring to business groups and labour unions.

 Frustration over tax and unemployment stuck at 11 percent, have dragged President Francois Hollande's approval rating to 20 percent, the lowest score for a postwar president, an Ifop poll showed.